iani/compmus-class/content/intro/_index.md

     Examples of objects:

     ```javascript
     1               // an integer
     1.0             // a floating point number ("Float")
     \alpha          // a Symbol
-    'alpha' // another way to write a Symbol
+    'alpha'         // another way to write the same Symbol as above
     "alpha"         // a String
     $a              // a Character
     [1, 2, 3]       // an Array
-    (1..3)    // Shortcut notation for the same Array
+    (1..3)          // Shortcut notation for the same Array as above
     \a -> 1         // an Association
     (a: 1, b: 2.0)  // an Event
     Synth(\default) // A Synth
     Server.default  // A Server
     Server          // The Server Class